Schnitzel: Mexico

 In Mexico, Schnitzel is commonly referred to as milanesa.
 Milanesas are eaten in some regions, often in a torta (a sandwich made with bolillo or telera bread).
 In northern Baja California, Sonora, Sinaloa, and Chihuahua (due to U.S. influence), it features lettuce, tomato, and mayonnaise like a traditional sandwich, but the milanesa is also common in these regions as the main course of a meal.
 The milanesa memela napolitana is made with a thick fried tortilla with a milanesa on top, with ham, tomato sauce and grated cheese.
 In Mexico, milanesa usually refers to the preparation method; any type of meat that is pounded thin, breaded and fried might be referred to as a milanesa.
 In the northern state of Nuevo León, perhaps due to the influence of German and Czech immigrants, the dish known as milanesa is extremely popular and stands on its own as a main dish in most restaurants.
-It is usually served with french fries, refried beans, rice, and a lettuce salad.
+It is usually served with French fries, refried beans, rice, and a lettuce salad.

+Pork schnitzel over mashed potatoes, with green beans, served at a restaurant in Delray Beach, FL.